 - This is oftentimes a short-term process for long term mental health benefits.
 The actual duration can certainly vary depending on your situation, but in general, it is usually 12 weeks or less.
 If your mental health is more severe, they will most likely refer you to someone more equipped to handle your case and diagnose you.

 Tapping into psychotherapists, this is where you can resolve emotional uses by modifying certain aspects of your life that make you vulnerable.
-These people are actually either counsellors or psychologists who specialised in psychotherapy.
+These people are actually either a registered counsellor or psychologists who specialised in psychotherapy.
 People with depression, anxiety, eating disorders, or other similar illnesses can be supported by a psychotherapist.

 There are many different methods when it comes to this profession.
 For example, it could involve analysing dreams and exploring your history to dive into unconscious conflicts and bring them to a conscious level so you can deal with them.
 This route is very interchangeable with other therapies due to overlapping features, but the main things you can expect with a psychotherapist include: